vikaschandak/Todolist/README.md

 # Todolist

-A simple ToDo list built with Python and Django
+A simple ToDo list app built with Python and Django